irsbugs/cmrt/CiviCRM Installation.md

  ![CiviCRM Installation Main Screen](images/install/civicrm-installation-screen.png)

- The Localization section is used to set the tie to Australia/Melbourne:
+ The Localization section is used to set the time to Australia/Melbourne:

  ![CiviCRM Installation Localization](images/install/localization.png)